-Collage/montage forms went even further, often rejecting the singular authorial voice altogether to weave together associative threads that left often interpretation and coherent meaning to the reader.
+Collage/montage forms went even further, often rejecting the singular authorial voice altogether to weave together associative threads that left often left interpretation and coherent meaning to the reader.
 In contrast to the densely substantiated analyses of traditional approaches, post-critical, collage/montage and creative criticism presented a series of writerly entry points or parallels to the work of art.
 Like neo-gonzo, fictocriticism represented a challenge to the precepts of objectivity and critical distance, but without a wholesale rejection of theory.
 In its deliberate incorporation of elements of writing and narrative assumed to be the anathema of standard academic forms (the anecdotal, personal, confessional, intimate), fictocritical and autotheoretical writing questioned the foundations and orthodoxies of criticism while adhering in part to many of its conventions.
 All of these forms, to varying degrees, have been lambasted for their alleged narcissism, self-indulgence and solipsism.
 Detractors read the subjectivity and foregrounding of the personal or intimate as critical weakness rather than (as their authors would have it) as a lens through which to consider broader ideological concerns.
 In The Argonauts, Maggie Nelson recounts the public denouncement of Jane Gallop’s work by the critic Rosalind Krauss on these grounds, and many of the critics and historians cited earlier in this text have made similar claims in their condemnation of ‘literary’ or explicitly subjective forms of art writing.
 While some of these claims may hold true, the rationale put forward by supporters of the personal, lyrical, intimate essay form as one with radical critical potential is convincing, especially if we understand these texts as examples of what Gilles Deleuze and Félix Guttari deemed ‘minor literature’.
 They are critical in terms of signaling ‘a resistance to forms which insist on the last word, the magisterial statement’ (Kerr and Nettleback 1998: 1–18).
 For fictocriticism in particular, the presence of voices once marginalized by the canon on the grounds of gender, race and class is significant, as Helen Flavell has noted in her discussion of fictocriticism’s appeal, and its political underpinning: ‘many women writers have been excluded and alienated by the authoritative, colonizing practices of traditional academic writing’ (Flavell 2004).

 And yet Rosalind Krauss’s conviction that such forms cannot function as criticism, whatever other merits they may have, is long established.
 In 1980, discussing texts such as Roland Barthes on Roland Barthes (1977) and A Lovers Discourse (1977), texts that can now be regarded as both the catalyst and theoretical bedrock for contemporary manifestations of autotheory, fictocriticism and fragmentary collage/montage writing (Nelson’s The Argonauts makes this debt explicit in taking its title from Barthes), Krauss spoke of Barthes’ ‘intention to blur the distinction between literature and criticism’.
 Writing of the paraliterary as texts in which ‘criticism finds itself caught in a dramatic web of many voices, citation, asides, divigations’, Krauss refused to regard such writing as criticism, stating instead that ‘the paraliterary cannot be a model for the systematic unpacking of the meaning of a work of art that criticism’s task is thought to be’ (1980: 37).
 But it is precisely the notion that criticism should act as a ‘systematic unpacking’ of works of art that the forms of writing I discuss here seek to contest.